Username2481632/QuoteFinder/README.md

 ## Performance Notes

 - Processing time depends on text size and model speed
-- DeepSeek-R1 distill is optimized for speed while maintaining quality
+- DeepSeek-R1 model optimized for speed while maintaining quality
 - On M2 Mac Mini, expect ~1-3 seconds per paragraph
 - Progress is saved after each paragraph for safety